thanhmai2408/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?
 1. Make a histogram of the total number of steps taken each day

+- Use aggregate method to group steps by date
+- Use hist method to make a histogram

 ```r
 steps_by_day <- aggregate(steps ~ date, df, sum, na.rm = TRUE)